 A.I.S.
 Resources Makes Significant Progress with Pilot Plant Production Chemistry

-Vancouver, British Columbia / TheNewswire / December 19, 2017 - A.I.S.
-Resources Ltd. (TSX-V - AIS, OTCQB: AISSF) (the "Company" or "AIS") announces it has completed the mass balance chemistry and process engineering that will be used to determine the raw materials used to purify the lithium brines from its Guayatayoc project.
+VANCOUVER, British Columbia, Dec.
+19, 2017 /CNW/ -- A.I.S.
+Resources Ltd. (TSX-V: AIS) (OTCQB: AISSF) (the "Company" or "AIS") announces it has completed the mass balance chemistry and process engineering that will be used to determine the raw materials used to purify the lithium brines from its Guayatayoc project.
 This process engineering information will be used in the design, engineering, and construction of an 8-10,000 tonne lithium carbonate plant.

 The analysis used fractional crystallization and ion exchange resins to purify the lithium carbonate to higher than 99.5% Lithium Carbonate.
 The work was conducted in Salta and will be replicated at Guayatayoc at a later stage to ensure that the reduction in air pressure has no material impact.